 DISCUSSION

-Using novel data from Fatal Encounters, in conjunction with a modeling approach that can better account for uncertainty in estimates of rare cases, we show that race and place interact to generate heterogeneous risks of police-involved deaths.
-In other words, the risk of death is not uniform across race and varies greatly by place.
+STATE MAIN FINDINGS: AF AM AND LATINO AT HIGHER RISK OF DEATH.
+RISK IS HIGHEST IN X. Using novel data from Fatal Encounters, in conjunction with a modeling approach that can better account for uncertainty in estimates of rare cases, we show that race and place interact to generate heterogeneous risks of police-involved deaths.
+ADD COMPARISON TO OBSERVED RATES.
 Latinos are most vulnerable to police-involved death in rural counties and medium-sized urban and suburban counties, and in a contiguous set of states in the Southwest and Mountain West.
 Similarly, White risk appears to be highest in rural, Mountain and Southwest states, while African-American risk is highest in cities and in West coast and Midwestern states.

-By extension, our results show that racial disparities in police-involved deaths vary by place.
+Our results further show that racial disparities in police-involved deaths vary by place.
 Relative to Whites, Black rates of police involved deaths are particularly outsized in medium and large central metros, in Midwestern and East Coast states.
 Latinx/White rate ratios vary much less significantly across the nation.
 In sum, when understanding police-involved fatality risk we must consider both race and place simultaneously.

 These results raise provocative questions about how local and regional policing regimes may affect mortality risk.
 Indeed, prior research has shown that Geography/environment/place is known to be a social determinant of health; where one lives dictates access/what risks one is exposed too (CITE).
 However, in the majority of empirical studies, “place matters” is often realized as distribution of physical resources (e.g., access to doctors; healthy food) or disease/illness giving environmental factors (e.g., power plants; lead).
 Important, of course, but it is also helpful to take up call, and examine how variation in social/cultural environment impacts health, particularly for vulnerable/minority populations.
 There are examples of research that have been able to link social and policy environments to health outcomes.
 For example, multiple dimension of the social environment have been linked to suicide Attempts in Lesbian, Gay, and Bisexual Youth (CITE Hatzenbueler papers).
 Especially when trying to understand race---and racial disparities---as it relates to population health; structural forces/logic that dictate experience of race vary by place; can (may) have important implications for how we understand race in (a cite for someone doing work like this).
 WE NEED TO INSERT A GOOD POLICING PRACTICES EXAMPLE HERE.
 Lots of prior work shows that variation in policing regimes, and relationship to communities of color, vary according to local, racial/racialized logic; our paper shows that similar heterogeneity exists in health outcome.